-Focus: This is the area that most of us think of as ADHD.
-And it may very well be a part of Executive Functioning Disorder.
-This area shows up as a lack of attention, concentration or focus.
-Individuals with challenges in this area may need tools and props to help them stay focused, including timers, schedules, private work spaces and a great sensory diet.
+Struggling with focus is usually what people think of as ADHD, but it is also a characteristic of EFD.
+It often manifests as a lack of attention, concentration, or focus.
+Individuals with challenges in this area may need tools to help them stay focused, such as timers, schedules, private work spaces, and a great sensory diet.

-Emotion: Tantrums and trauma can increase under pressure.
-When all is running smoothly, this area is well maintained and an individual is able to modulate frustration and manage emotions.
-To help maintain the calm, use tools for emotional regulation and self-expression.
+Tantrums and feelings of trauma can increase when people are under pressure.
+When things run smoothly, it’s easier for individuals to modulate frustration and manage their emotions.
+To help maintain calm, use tools for emotional regulation and self-expression.

-Memory: In this case memory is the ability to retain information, utilizing working memory while completing a task.
-It also involves accessing information or recall.
-So if I’m washing dishes, do I remember how I was instructed to stack them or that the detergent needs to be added before I turn on the dishwasher?
-If I’m working on a paper, do I remember that it should be in 12-point font and needs my name on the title page?
-Or that the teacher asked us to place the paper in a plastic folder before turning it in?
-For students, taking notes can keep the details handy for studying, and a checklist can help too.
-Playing memory games can reinforce these skills.
+Memory refers to our ability to retain information and utilize working memory while completing a task.
+For example, if someone is washing dishes, do they remember how they were instructed to stack the dishes or that the detergent needs to be added before turning on the dishwasher?
+If they are working on a paper, do they remember that it should be in 12-point font and needs their name on the title page?
+Or that the teacher asked them to place the paper in a plastic folder before handing it in?
+Taking notes and using a checklist can help those with EFD improve memory and recall.
+Playing memory games can also reinforce these skills.